 A Timeline of Events

-Latest update – please see diary page for all diary entries.
+Latest update – please see the diary page for detailed diary entries.

 Peregrine – Five Fasts Facts

 The Peregrine is the fastest animal – capable of flying at over 200 mph when chasing prey

 Female Peregrines are much bigger than males at 1.2kg compared to 700g

 The oldest recorded Peregrine in the UK lived for 21 years